DriveGen3D: Boosting Feed-Forward Driving Scene Generation with Efficient Video Diffusion: Conclusion

 \section{Conclusion}

-We present DriveGen3D, an efficient framework for synthesizing high-resolution, long-duration driving videos from textual descriptions and BEV layouts, and generating high-quality large-scale dynamic scenes.
-Our approach marks a significant advancement in world modeling by bypassing conventional voxel-based generation paradigms~\cite{lu2024infinicube,wang2025volsplat} through a novel integration of longitudinal video generation and scene reconstruction modules.
+We present DriveGen3D, an efficient framework for synthesizing long-duration driving videos from text prompts and BEV layouts, and generating high-quality large-scale dynamic scenes.
+Our approach marks a significant advancement in world modeling by bypassing conventional voxel-based generation paradigms~\cite{lu2024infinicube} through a novel integration of longitudinal video generation and scene reconstruction modules.
 This architecture enables faithful reproduction of real-world driving scenarios and thus paves the way for novel applications in autonomous vehicle simulation and dynamic world modeling.